pavel-perina/panorama-jl/README.md

 * [x] Render annoations to the same image
 * [ ] WIP: Summit database for Slovakia and Alps, some manual entries for local hills
 * [x] Make it work over any azimuth range (e.g. 350° to 10°, 170° to -170°)
+* [ ] See above and check/fix code that discards points of interest
 * [ ] WIP: Optimizations (wgs84->sphere), remove atan
 * [ ] Explore where WGS84 vs Sphere matters (cause annotation are few pixels off)
 * [ ] WIP: Object oriented code (how classes work in Julia?)